 (83) Students are required to fulfil all enrolment requirements for commencing students (refer to Section 4, Part B for further details), and pay all compulsory fees as a condition of enrolment.
 These fees will be based on their enrolled load.

-(84) Students on approved international exchange programs must ensure that their UWS enrolment during the time of their absence is specified in their student exchange agreement.
+(84) Students on approved international exchange programs must ensure that their University enrolment during the time of their absence is specified in their student exchange agreement.

-(85) Students on approved international exchange programs must meet all enrolment requirements at UWS (including payment of fees), and all requirements of HESA for the equivalent teaching sessions of the approved exchange.
+(85) Students on approved international exchange programs must meet all enrolment requirements at the University (including payment of fees), and all requirements of HESA for the equivalent teaching sessions of the approved exchange.

 (86) The University recognises that students may, for a variety of reasons, need to postpone or interrupt their studies from time to time by deferring their admission or taking a leave of absence from their course of study.